fbattini/meteosat-europe-bot/dev.md

 - On successful runs the `downloads/` directory is now removed to keep the workspace clean.
 - The GitHub Actions workflow upgrades `pip`, caches dependencies, enforces a timeout, and prevents overlapping runs.
 - Retain all available granules for GIF generation as per current plan, and post a text update when no imagery is available after three hourly attempts.
-- Sequentially extract and process each archive in temporary directories, deleting zips/frames as we go to stay within GitHub runner disk limits.
+- Stream each product end-to-end: download to a temporary zip, extract/process, then discard immediately to keep disk usage bounded within GitHub runner limits.

 ### Notes from X API Docs Review
 - Ensure posting uses OAuth 1.0a user context, per X API v2 “manage Posts” guidance; v2 `POST /2/tweets` requires signed requests with API key/secret plus access token/secret.